smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 #### Specify a Dynamic Variable Token within Fields of a Response Rule

 Perhaps the most obvious use of the WAITDYNVAR command is to execute it within a group of Captured Data Response Rules.
-In this case, the values of dynamic variables can be tested by specifying Dynamic Variable Tokens with fields such as Compare Reference or Compare Data.
+In this case, the values of dynamic variables can be tested by specifying Dynamic Variable Tokens within fields such as Compare Reference or Compare Data.

 This is the method illustrated in a WAITDYNVAR application example, below.